Bhya23cse/PRODIGY_WD_02/README.md

 ## Usage

 - **Stopwatch Controls**: Use the "Start" button to begin the stopwatch. click "Reset" to clear and restart the stopwatch.
-- **Elapsed Time Display**: The stopwatch displays elapsed time in hours, minutes,seconds , and mili-second format.
+- **Time Display**: The stopwatch displays time in hours, minutes,seconds , and mili-second format.

 ## Code Overview

 ### HTML

-The HTML structure includes buttons for start and reset functionalities, and an area to display the elapsed time.
+The HTML structure includes buttons for start and reset functionalities, and an area to display the time.

 ### CSS